site24x7/plugins/rabbitmq/README.md

 Make a directory in the name 'rabbitmq'

-Download riak plugin from https://github.com/site24x7/plugins/blob/master/rabbitmq/rabbitmq.py
+Download rabbitmq plugin from https://github.com/site24x7/plugins/blob/master/rabbitmq/rabbitmq.py

 Place the plugin file into the rabbitmq directory